TimoteoTapia/FamilySearchAI/data/raw/new-look-and-feel.md

 url: "https://www.familysearch.org/en/help/helpcenter/article/new-look-and-feel"
 ---

 # A new look and feel for Source Linker

-Article Id: 24142

-June 06, 2024

 Video: //www.youtube.com/embed/Ga\-MJrGIvr4?enablejsapi\=1\&playsinline\=1
 We’ve improved our technology to provide a faster, more secure experience.
 We’ve also updated the design to make room for new features that help you link sources to your ancestors.

 For example, we added color to various links and buttons to help users understand their options better.

 * The green Add button is for adding a person in the historical record to the FamilySearch Family Tree.
 If the ancestor is already in Family Tree, the green Add button will be for adding a detail or fact to an ancestor’s person page.
 * The purple Compare button is for deciding if the person in the record is the same as the person in Family Tree.
 If this is the case, you can attach the record to the person’s profile.